-Prior to meeting you, I will read through your dogs history so that I have a good understanding of what has been going on.
+Prior to meeting you, I will read through your dogs history so that I have a good understanding of what has been going on, I may have also spoken to your vet or your dogs surgeon.
 To further understand, I may ask you for some more in depth questions.
 This is part of my subjective assessment and is an important part of the appointment.
-It gives me a good idea of where your dog is at in his rehab and what your expectations and goals are for your dog.
+It gives me a good idea of where your dog is at in his rehab journey and what your expectations and goals are for your dog.
 There is no right or wrong answer here, every dog and every owner is different, which is why it is so important for me to get some history from you.

-I will then ask you to walk your dog away from me, then back towards me, first slowly at a walking pace, then a little more briskly (this will of course depend on how well your dog is walking and if they are able to demonstrate what they can/can't do).
+We will then take a look at how your dog is moving.
+If they are able to, I may ask you to walk your dog away from me, then back towards me, first slowly at a walking pace, then a little more briskly.
 Here I am looking for any asymmetries in the movement, if they are limping, and if there appears to be any obvious areas of weakness or compensation.

 We will then go into the therapy room together.
-In order to allow your dog a fear free experience he/she will be offered a likimat, usually with peanut butter on, if your dog has any allergies or is on strict diet, please let me know before hand.
+In order to allow your dog a fear free experience he/she will be offered a likimat or some yummy treats (provided), if your dog has any allergies or is on strict diet, please let me know before hand.

 Based on this assessment I will formulate and undertake a bespoke treatment strategy.
 This may include soft tissue mobilisation, massage, electrotherapy such as LASER or BioMag as well as joint mobilisations where appropriate.

-It is likely that you will have a home exercise program to follow.
-Towards the end of the session we will have a go at performing each exercise (usually up to 3) to ensure that you and your dog are comfortable at doing them.
-This is essential in your dogs rehab.
+Towards the end of the session we will have a go at performing each exercise (usually up to 3) to ensure that you and your dog are comfortable doing them.
 By using targeted exercises specific to your dogs problem they will have a much better chance of improving quickly and getting back to their normal selves.